Crook County Historical Center Expanding Opportunities

 Since the creation of the Bowman Museum in 1971, generations of Central Oregonians have contributed time, money and family heirlooms to help tell the history of their county.
 With our region changing faster than ever, it became imperative to expand Bowman Museum.

 The Bowman Museum is now better able to bring Central Oregon’s history to life for thousands of students, community members and tourists.
-School children visit for hands-
+School children visit for hands-on and eye-opening learning.
+Scholars and researchers scour our historical and genealogical library.

 Community members participate in lectures and scramble high desert trails on our field trips.
 Visitors buy our books and view exhibits … deepening their understanding of our region’s resources, economy and people.